SupportClass/lfg-twitchapi/README.md

 * `callback` will be invoked with the response from the Twitch API

 ### License
-lfg-sublistener is provided under the MIT license, which is available to read in the [LICENSE][] file.
+lfg-twitchapi is provided under the MIT license, which is available to read in the [LICENSE][] file.
 [license]: LICENSE